 - Encouraging other nations to adopt similarly comprehensive regulations.

-- Regulatory alignment, making international crypto transactions more seamless.
+- Regulatory alignment to make international crypto transactions more seamless.

 - Establishing the EU as a global leader in responsible crypto practices.